 According to a survey by Udemy 2/3rds of employees in the US alone have accepted facing stress at work.
 With the pandemic, stress levels have reached new heights.
 Therefore, it has become crucial for employers to ensure their workforce remains stress-free (within reason).

 A proper employee wellness program helps employees to reduce stress by 72%.
-Some perks companies offer as part of such programs include stress management training, meditation platforms, resilience training, digital helpdesk, and mandatory leaves.
+Some perks companies offer as part of such programs include stress management training, meditation platforms, resilience training, email based help desk, and mandatory leaves.
 Additionally, you should consider organizing internal sessions, as an open discussion around mental health and wellbeing at work.

 Examples of discussions could be how an employee has gone through a negative experience and shared used what they learned in the process to help someone else.
 Or it can be something personal that addresses a challenge and how the individual surpassed it.
 Such discussions can help employees learn and relate with their team, apart from helping manage their stress and anxiety better.